 Is a particular type of publisher considered more prestigious in your discipline and circumstances?
 Some publishers can be strong in particular fields and this can trump the general hierarchy of prestige.

 Check library catalogues to see if recent publications from this publisher are available in libraries.
-Check both the University of Sydney Library Catalogue and international library catalogues through WorldCat.
+Check both the University of Sydney Library Search and international library collections through WorldCat.

 Electronically available books can be more heavily used.
 Does the publisher offer eBook publishing?
 Will your book receive a DOI?
 This can help with tracking and findability.